AinulindaIe/Ainulindaie/README.md

 - 🔭 I’m currently working on a research project with a PhD student, exploring the possible use of ML to assist in determining correlation between articles.
-- 🌱 I’m currently learning statistical regression analysis.
+- 🌱 I’m currently learning statistical regression analysis
-- 💬 Ask me about Copenhagen, Uni or perhaps inquire why i adore haskell even though (...)
 - 📫 How to reach me: pelle.galloe@gmail.com
 - 😄 Pronouns: They/them, but accept he/him
 - ⚡ Fun fact: Some research show that octopuses can in some circumstances learn tricks equivalent to dogs.